milliechapman/easements-biodiversity/README.md

   (2) Code for Supporting Info: `scripts/analysis/SI.Rmd`

-While licencing restricts us from sharing data used to support the findings of this study here, all data are publicly available from hosting organizations for non-commercial purposes and can be accessed as outline in `scripts/data.md`
+While licensing restricts us from sharing data used to support the findings of this study here, all data are publicly available from hosting organizations for non-commercial purposes and can be accessed as outlined in `scripts/data.md`